Advancing Registry Methodology and Transparency

 The Outcome Measures Framework (OMF) is a conceptual model for classifying outcomes that are relevant to patients and providers across most conditions.
 The OMF is intended to serve as a content model for developing harmonized outcome measures in specific disease areas.
 AHRQ recently funded a project to assess the feasibility of using the OMF for that purpose by developing standardized libraries of outcome measures in five clinical areas—atrial fibrillation, asthma, depression, lung cancer, and lumbar spondylolisthesis.
 AHRQ is now leading an effort to implement the standardized library of depression outcome measures in two patient registries and a health system.

 - Learn more about the new initiative to implement the depression outcome measures.

 - Learn more about the initiative to develop standardized libraries of outcome measures and access the standardized libraries.

 - Access reports from the earlier phases of the project.

 Registries for Evaluating Patient Outcomes: A User's Guide

 The AHRQ publication "Registries for Evaluating Patient Outcomes: A User's Guide" was first published in 2007 as a reference handbook with practical information on the design, operation, and analysis of patient registries.
 It also includes real-world contemporary case examples to illustrate key principles of registry design, operation, and evaluation and to demonstrate different strategies and perspectives to address common challenges.
-The User's Guide was updated in 2011 and 2014 to address new topics in registry methodology and science.
-Work is ongoing on the fourth edition.
+The User's Guide was updated in 2011, 2014, and 2020 to address new topics in registry methodology and science.